Local SEO Guide for Moving Companies:

 When you have finalized your keyword list, it is time to optimize for them in 2 spots—your Google My Business page and your website.
 Here’s what to focus on:

-Your Google My Business page is a sort of mini-website that appears in the “Map” section of Google local listings.
+Your Google Business Profile is a sort of mini-website that appears in the “Map” section of Google local search engine results.
 It boosts your overall online presence, and gives new prospects a short description of your services.
-It can also raise your rankings quickly, as it is much easier to rank highly with a Google My Business page than with a website.
+It can also raise your search engine rankings quickly, as it is much easier to rank highly with a Google Business Profile than with your moving company website.

 For the best results, make sure these elements are accurate and complete: